dgraph-io/dgraph/wiki/content/clients/index.md

 		Subject:   "_:person1",
 		Predicate: "married",
 	}
-	// Bool is used to set boolean values. if err = client.Bool(false, &nq); err != nil {
+	if err = client.Bool(false, &nq); err != nil {
 		log.Fatal(err)
 	}
 	req.AddMutation(nq, client.SET)

-	// Lets create another person and add a name for it. nq = graphp.NQuad{
+	nq = graphp.NQuad{
 		Subject:   "_:person2",
 		Predicate: "name",
 	}
-	// Str is a helper function to add a string value. client.Str("William Jones", &nq)
+	client.Str("William Jones", &nq)
-	// Adding a new mutation.
 	req.AddMutation(nq, client.SET)

 	// Lets connect the two nodes together.